Economic and Political Overview

 Executive Power

-The executive power is held by the Government.
-Following the general election, the head of the list becomes president, the second is appointed vice-president.
+In Angola, executive power is held by the president and his government.
+The president is elected directly by the people and appoints the vice-president.
 The position of prime minister was abolished in 2010.
-The president is responsible for the appointments and powers of the government (ministers, secretary of state).
-The government is not answerable to the National Assembly.
-The president is also responsible for the appointment of four out of seven judges to the Constitutional Court (including its president), judges of the Supreme Court, Court of Auditors and High Military Court, the Attorney General of the Republic, governors and vice-governors of the provinces of the State, the governor of the National Bank of Angola.
-He is Commander-in-Chief of the Armed Forces.
+The president appoints ministers, secretaries of state, and other key officials, and the government is not answerable to the National Assembly.
+He also appoints four of the seven judges of the Constitutional Court (including its president), judges of the Supreme Court, Court of Auditors, and High Military Court, as well as the Attorney General, provincial governors and vice-governors, and the governor of the National Bank of Angola.
+The president is also Commander-in-Chief of the Armed Forces.

 Legislative Power

-Angola has a unicameral legislative system.
-The parliament is called the National Assembly and has officially 223 seats.
-Its members are elected under a system of proportional representation by universal suffrage for a five-year term.
-In practice, the National Assembly has only 220 members.
-It is responsible for voting the law, granting the tax and controlling the activities of the government.
-However, the President of the Republic has significant legislative power, which renders the role of oversight of the Assembly's governmental activities ineffective.
+Angola has a unicameral legislative system, with its parliament, the National Assembly, officially comprising 223 seats.
+Its members are elected by universal suffrage under a system of proportional representation for a five-year term.
+In practice, however, the National Assembly has only 220 members.
+It is responsible for passing laws, approving taxes, and overseeing government activities.
+However, the President of the Republic holds significant legislative power, which limits the Assembly’s effectiveness in exercising oversight over the government.

 Indicator of Freedom of the Press